hammadmajid/business_website-template/README.md

 See the [contributing guide](./CONTRIBUTING.md) for detailed instructions on how to get started with this project.
 For more complex contributions, you can open an issue using the most appropriate [issue template](https://github.com/hammadmajid/bussiness_site-template/issues/new/choose) to describe the changes you'd like to see.

-If you're looking for a way to contribute, you can scan through our [existing issues](https://github.com/hammadmajid/bussiness_site-template/issues) for something to work on, also checkout thi Open-Source Guide.
+If you're looking for a way to contribute, you can scan through our [existing issues](https://github.com/hammadmajid/bussiness_site-template/issues) for something to work on, also checkout this Open-Source [Guide](https://opensource.guide/).

 ## License